 “Conductor George Hanson, protégé of Leonard Bernstein, clearly inherited his mentor’s expressive talents: dynamic energy flowed through his fingers as he conducted the Orchestre Philharmonique de Nice.
 In spectacular renditions of Bernstein’s scores, Hanson and the orchestra exalted in the musical themes with extraordinary musicality . . .” – Nice Matin

 In Germany, as General Music Director of the Wuppertal Opera and Orchestra for six seasons, Hanson oversaw more than 50 opera productions, garnered national recognition for the orchestra’s Mahler and Shostakovich concert cycles, and won the Echo Klassik award for best classical recording.

-Hanson served for seven years as assistant to Leonard Bernstein, assisted Kurt Masur for five seasons and assisted Giuseppe Patane at La Scala.
-Trained at Vienna’s Hochschule für Musik, Italy’s Accademia Chigiana, Tanglewood and the Curtis Institute in Philadelphia, Hanson studied under Seiji Ozawa and Franco Ferrara.
+Hanson served for seven years as assistant to Leonard Bernstein, assisted Kurt Masur for five seasons at the New York Philharmonic and assisted Giuseppe Patane at La Scala.
+Trained at Vienna’s Hochschule für Musik, Italy’s Accademia Chigiana, Tanglewood, Indiana University and the Curtis Institute in Philadelphia, Hanson studied under Seiji Ozawa and Franco Ferrara.

 Hanson recently added trumpeter Chris Botti and violinist Pinchas Zukerman to a long list of important artistic collaborators, including Joshua Bell, Itzhak Perlman, Yo-Yo Ma, Lang Lang, Emanuel Ax, and Peter Serkin.
 A versatile musician, George has performed with Tony Bennett and Dizzy Gillespie; his work in the recording studio with the rock group R.E.M. brought triple platinum recognition.